Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: The symmetry-restricted functional for the H systems in minimal basis

 \section{The $D_{2h}$ symmetry-restricted functional for the H$_4$ systems in minimal basis}

 The different perspective on the `exact' functional(s), leads to a somewhat different role of the H$_4$ system in a minimal basis.
-In the narrower definition, the H$_4$ model only serves as an approximation to the complete basis limit, so the constrained-search functionals~\eqref{eq:LevySearch} and~\eqref{eq:ValoneSearch} would be considered approximate \citep{GritsenkoWangKnowles2019}.
-In this work, the H$_4$ system is considered as a valid setting in its own right, for one can perfectly define the exact 1RDM functional.
-In this section we construct symmetry-restricted functionals for the square H$_4$ and H$_2 + 2$H systems studied by Wang and Knowles in a minimal $1s$ basis~\cite{WangKnowles2015}.
+In the narrower definition, the H$_4$ model serves only as an approximation to the complete basis limit, so the constrained-search functionals~\eqref{eq:LevySearch} and~\eqref{eq:ValoneSearch} would be considered approximate~\cite{GritsenkoWangKnowles2019}.
+In this work, the H$_4$ system is considered as a valid setting in its own right, because one can perfectly define the exact 1RDM functional as the full CI result.

 The most general Levy-type functional for these systems would need to deal with 4 electrons in 8 spin-orbitals, i.e.\ a configuration interaction (CI) expansion of $\binom{8}{4} = 70$ terms.
 However, when using full spin-symmetry, we only need to deal with 20, 15, 1 configuration state functions for the singlet, triplet and quintet irreps respectively.

 Gritsenko considered the H$_2 + 2$H system to be arranged in a trapezoid~\cite{Gritsenko2018}, with the shorter of the two parallel sides being the H$_2$ bond and the longer side tending to infinity.
 The square H$_4$ system can be regarded as a trapezoid with parallel legs.
 This allows us to use the $C_{2v}$ symmetry group as a common symmetry group for both systems.
 In this case both systems have their ground state in the $^1A_1$ irrep, which has 12 terms in its expansion.
 One can actually construct a parametrisation for this wave function, because there are only two conditions to make the corresponding 1RDM diagonal.
 The construction of this parametrisation is quite involved and not used in the analysis, so has been deferred to Appendix~\ref{ap:paramC2v}.
 In this section, we will use a higher symmetry group, which makes the construction less complicated and more instructive to get the general idea.